 Not too long ago, software development was strictly for professionals who had a deep knowledge of technology and often the education and experience to back it up.
 But now, there are numerous pathways that allow people with myriad skills and backgrounds to create increasingly complex, high-performing products.

-Today, even laypeople can build software and websites with little knowledge of the intricacies of the development process.
+Today, even laypeople can build custom software and websites with little knowledge of the intricacies of the development process.
 One way they do this is through low-code development.

 Pro-Code | Low-Code | |